defiantSneeze/defiantSneeze.github.io/README.md

 I've created a footer with "Copyright (C) 2021 - Kayden Stevens" which uses an html entity for the copyright symbol and the em-dash.

-I have set a repeating background image from google images, hopefully the rediculous URL doesn't break, but if so I have set a nice background color for the page.
+My background image isn't working.

 Hyperlinks only underlined when hovered upon.

-I have indented the Haiku
+I have indented the Haiku.

 I have styled the weekly schedule to highlight my courses.

-I have added a favicon
+I have added a favicon.